marialitra/protein-embedding-ann-part3/Part3/README.md

 5.) problem with M in pq and hypercube share the same in defaults so we shall see

 6.)
 BLAST takes the same N as search will take

+7.) it was running for nlsh but it is not an  option so i fixed it not to run for it